mananaggarwal2001/PDF-Merger/readme.md

 # PDF MERGER
-### This is the simple pdf merger using the knowledge of the frontEnd and the backEnd
+### This is the simple pdf merger using the knowledge of the frontEnd and the backEnd in web development

 ## Dependencies used
 ```